Atlanta sports exec Melissa Proctor invests in new Buckhead wellness center

 “My goal is to help as many people move forward in life with information and tools they need to be as well as they can be,” he said.

-Nate Smith, Pravida’s imaging director, said getting a CardioScan (a test that examines coronary artery activity) gives patients a comprehensive look at information such as their chances of having a heart attack.
+Nate Smith, Pravida’s imaging director, said getting a CardioScan (a test that measures the amount of plaque in blood vessels) gives patients a comprehensive look at information such as their risk of having a heart attack or stroke.

 “It shows how well blood flows through your vessels and if there’s plaque or cholesterol building up,” Smith said.